I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Thorns, Spines and Prickles.... ouch - look at these...

-ROSE LATERAL CANES: grow out from the main canes and need to be gently trained horizontally (as close to 45 degrees as possible) because they are the only canes (on climbers) where roses bloom.
+Grow outward from the main canes and when gently trained horizontally (as close to 45 degrees as possible), they will send out side shoots where the rose will bloom.

 SUCKERS - can emerge from 2 places:

-One: on a grafted rose, a sucker will grow from the original root (or rootstock) which is where the rose you see above ground is attached (grafted) to a hardy root.
+One: on a grafted rose, a sucker can grow from below the graft on the original root (rootstock) which below ground.

 (see sketch above)